strmlineapp-ux/agileflow/src/components/docs/design-system.md

     - **Tooltip on Hover**: Hovering over any icon button **must** display a `<Tooltip>` that clearly describes the setting and its current value (e.g., "Theme: Dark" or "Easy Booking: On").
 This is critical for usability as the icons alone do not convey the current state.
     - **Popover on Click**: Clicking an icon button opens a compact `<Popover>` containing the options for that setting.
     - **Instant Application**: Selecting an option within the popover immediately applies the change and closes the popover.
 There is no separate "Save" button.
+    - **Custom Color Picker**: The palette icon opens the standard color picker popover, as defined in the **Icon & Color Editing Flow** pattern.
+Selecting a predefined swatch or clicking "Set Color" with a custom color applies the change and closes the popover.
 - **Application**: Used on the **Account Settings** page to manage the current user's theme, primary color, default calendar view, time format, and other boolean preferences.

 ## Visual & Theming Elements